ernitingarg/bybit_api_using_python/README.md

-# bybit-exchange-api-functions

-This repository aims to communicate with external apis.

 ## Overview

-The aim of this repository is to interact with external apis (eg: FTX, Bybit) to book orders (spot,future etc) and get market price.
+The aim of this repository is to interact with Bybit exchange to book orders (spot,future etc) and get market price.

 ## Cloud functions